Bankrupt, divorced, then son dies of cancer: How one man survived to rise above it all

 LOST FRIENDS AND WIFE

-Mr Ong started hunting for a job and thought he could easily get a position as a general manger or a sales manager, given his experience.
+Mr Ong started hunting for a job and thought he could easily get a position as a general manager or a sales manager, given his experience.

 Unfortunately, without good paper qualifications, few companies called him for an interview.